 Brendan Mooney, Richard McCann and Paul Gannon all entered into new contracts with the Company effective at the time of IPO.
-At 1 April 2017 Mr Paul Gannon, SVP Sales, changed role to become SVP Business Development as such he signed a new contract, effective from 1 April 2017.

 The key terms of all their contracts are summarised in the table below:

 Provisions Summary Term and notice Indefinite with 12 months' notice from either party.
 Payment Salary and discretionary annual bonus.
 Benefits and other entitlements Company pension contribution or payment in lieu of pension, car allowance, private medical insurance and permanent health insurance.
 Termination Terminable on 12 months' written notice served by either party.
 The Company will have a contractual right to pay the Executive Directors in lieu of all of their notice period and also to place them on garden leave during all or part of their notice period.
 In the event of gross misconduct, their employment will be terminable with immediate effect without the requirement for notice or payment in lieu thereof.